docker-mailserver/docker-mailserver/docs/content/faq.md

 - 1 vCore
 - 512MB RAM
-- You'll need to deactivate some services like ClamAV to be able to run on a host with 512MB of RAM.
-Even with 1G RAM you may run into problems without swap, see [FAQ](https://docker-mailserver.github.io/docker-mailserver/edge/faq/#what-system-requirements-are-required-to-run-docker-mailserver-effectively).
+- You'll need to avoid running some services like ClamAV (_disabled by default_) to be able to run on a host with 512MB of RAM.

 !!! warning